maraouf/OmniGrid/docs/guidelines/env_example.md

 new env var to `main.py` or the `logic/` modules, add it here too so admins and future-you can see the full surface in one place.

+Key names are not bare strings in the code: every key reference goes through one of three typed registries — `logic/tuning.py:Tunable` (process tunables, DB > env > default), `logic/settings_keys.py:Settings` (plain DB-backed settings), and `logic/env_keys.py:EnvKey` (env-only values: secrets, bootstrap seeds, build-time paths).
+The enum member triggers a `NameError` at import time on a typo rather than silently reading an empty default at runtime.
+Adding a new env-only key means declaring an `EnvKey` member first, then routing the read through `env_get(EnvKey.X, default)`.

 A fresh deploy can boot with NO env vars at all — bootstrap admin via `POST /api/local-auth/bootstrap`, then configure Portainer and (optionally) OIDC / host-stats providers from the Settings UI.
 Every value below is either a transitional bootstrap aid or a